-Example: Regular vs Research Questions

-Regular Question

-What time is my movie showing at Silver City Richmond on Friday?

-Research Question

-How do "sleeper" films end up having outstanding attendance figures?

-Regular Question

-What can I do about my insomnia?

-Research Question

-How do flights more than 16 hours long affect the reflexes of commercial jet pilots?

-Regular Question

-How many children in Canada have allergies?

-Research Question

-How does his or her country of birth affect a child's chances of developing asthma?
+Regular Question: What time is my movie showing at Silver City Richmond on Friday?
+Research Question: How do "sleeper" films end up having outstanding attendance figures?
+Regular Question: What can I do about my insomnia?
+Research Question: How do flights more than 16 hours long affect the reflexes of commercial jet pilots?
+Regular Question: How many children in Canada have allergies?
+Research Question: How does his or her country of birth affect a child's chances of developing asthma?